-Many additional organizations and partners are working together closely in each PA CareerLink® office..
-A full list of the PA CareerLink® partner programs and the contact information for the organizations administering these programs is available in Attachment 3 of this document.
+Many additional organizations and partners are working together closely in each PA CareerLink® office.
+Please see Appendix 3 for a complete list of the MOU partners.

 4.3 How will the local board facilitate access to services provided through the one-stop service delivery system?